 When you assign a password policy to users in the tree, any password changes going forward must comply with the Advanced Password Rules in that policy.
-In the portal (iManager 2.02, Virtual Office, and eXtend Director), the password rules are displayed in the page where the user changes the password.
-In Novell Client[TM] 4.9 SP2 or later, the rules are also displayed.
-In both methods, a noncompliant password is rejected.
+In the portal (iManager 2.02, Virtual Office, Identity Manager User Application, and eXtendTM Director), the password rules are displayed in the page where the user changes the password.
+In Novell ClientTM 4.9 SP2 or later, the rules are also displayed.
+In both methods of access, a noncompliant password is rejected.
 NMAS is the application that enforces these rules.

 You can specify in the policy that existing passwords are checked for compliance and users are required to change existing noncompliant passwords.
+A password is marked as expired when the check for compliance option is enabled and the password does not satisfy the password policy rules.